neuro-team-femto/cleese/README.md

 # Available Engines

-More precisely, CLEESE is currently composed of two engines: `PhaseVocoder` and `FaceWarp`.
+CLEESE is currently composed of two transformation engines: `PhaseVocoder` and `FaceWarp`.
 * `PhaseVocoder` allows one to create random fluctuations around an audio file’s original contour of pitch, loudness, timbre and speed (i.e. roughly